awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ### Network mode<a name="fargate-tasks-networkmode"></a>

 Amazon ECS task definitions for Fargate require that the network mode is set to `awsvpc`\.
 The `awsvpc` network mode provides each task with its own elastic network interface\.
-For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.
+For more information, see [Amazon ECS task networking](task-networking.md)\.

 A network configuration is also required when creating a service or manually running tasks\.
 For more information, see [Task networking](#fargate-tasks-services-networking)\.